onzfonz/comp227/src/content/5/en/part5b.md

 />
 ```

-Then `props.children` is an empty array.
+Then `props.children` still exists, it's just an empty array.

-The `Togglable` component is reusable and we can use it to add similar visibility toggling functionality to the form that is used for creating new tasks.
+The `Togglable` component is **reusable** and we can use it to add similar functionality to the form that creates tasks.

 Before we do that, let's extract the form for creating tasks into a component: